fstab/java-demo/README.md

 kubectl create -f java-demo.yaml
 ```

-The yaml file references the Docker image [fstab/java-demo](https://hub.docker.com/r/fstab/java-demo/).
-If you create your own image, update the image location in the yaml file.
+The deployment in `java-demo.yaml` references the Docker image [fstab/java-demo](https://hub.docker.com/r/fstab/java-demo/).
+If you create your own image, update the image location in `java-demo.yaml` accordingly.

 Test
 ----